 5 Ways to Cope With Ostracism

 Sometimes our feelings are baffling to ourselves.
 I am by no means a dependent person, nor am I lacking confidence.
-Standing up for my way of life is not a problem even when an army of people differs from my believes; it’s kind of a fun challenge for me to be round when everyone else is square ... or the other way around….
+Standing up for my way of life is not a problem even when an army of people differs from my beliefs; it’s kind of a fun challenge for me to be round when everyone else is square ... or the other way around.
 Why of all people do I care when a woman I don’t even like suddenly interrupts our conversation, turns away, screams in a southern Californian “Hiiiiii!” and begins to chat with another woman I also don’t like.
-Why would I care if two people during a school volley ball game don't invite me to sit with them to exchange cookie recipes?
+Why would I care if two people during a school volleyball game don't invite me to sit with them to exchange cookie recipes?
 It makes sense to feel hurt when excluded by people we love and appreciate.
 But it seems to defy reason why anybody would feel ostracized when not even emotionally invested or even repelled?

-Feeling bad after having been ostracized is not a neurotic, but human response.
+Feeling bad after having been ostracized is not a neurotic response but a human response.
 Look at your feelings with an inquisitive mind, understanding that ostracism exists, that it happens unintentionally and intentionally, and that it can be used as a primitive tool to keep order in the ostracizing group or an individual.
 Become a bit philosophical and take the bigger picture into account.
 Who was served by the ostracism?
 Did it lower the anxiety in one or more people?
-As we think things through, we distant ourselves just enough from our feelings to remain calm and centered.
+As we think things through, we distance ourselves just enough from our feelings to remain calm and centered.

 So someone decided to ignore or exclude you.
-What disaster actually stroke?
+What disaster actually happened?
 Are you seeing any lions, tigers, or bears?
 Is your environment a dangerous jungle?
-Or are you reacting like a cat to a cucumber, jumping up in panic in case the green thing is the Black mamba?
+Or are you reacting like a cat to a cucumber, jumping up in panic in case the green thing is the black mamba?
 If you can laugh it off, laugh it off.
-As I discuss in my book A Unified Theory of Happiness lightheartedness can be learned even late in life (Chapter 12).
+As I discuss in my book A Unified Theory of Happiness, lightheartedness can be learned even late in life (Chapter 12).

 The last thing on your mind may be to be empathetic, but trying to understand the other side can be extremely helpful.
 The ultimate cause of ostracism is not to hurt the ostracized person but self-protection.
 Everybody fights their own invisible battle.
 Maybe the ostracizer is in great need to be soothed by a person other than you.
 Maybe he was triggered by something with which you have little or nothing to do.
 While the exact cause can usually not be ascertained, pain and anxiety are usually involved.
 Protect yourself, but forgive when you can.